Alzheimer’s disease is caused by parts of the brain wasting away (atrophy), which damages the structure of the brain and how it works.

 People with Down syndrome are at a higher risk of developing Alzheimer’s disease.

-This is because people with Down syndrome have an extra copy of chromosome 21, which contains a protein thought to contribute to the development of Alzheimer’s disease.
+This is because people with Down syndrome have an extra copy of chromosome 21, which contains a gene that produces a protein thought to contribute to the development of Alzheimer’s disease.

 Whiplash and head injuries